platformsh/platformsh-docs/src/configuration/services/memcached.md

 {%- endcodetabs %}

-## Accessing Memcache directly
+## Accessing Memcached directly

-To access the Memcache service directly you can simply use `netcat` as Memcache does not have a dedicated client tool.
-Assuming your Memcache relationship is named `cache`, the host name and port number obtained from `PLATFORM_RELATIONSHIPS` would be `cache.internal` and `11211`.
-Open an [SSH session](/development/ssh.md) and access the Memcache server as follows:
+To access the Memcached service directly you can simply use `netcat` as Memcached does not have a dedicated client tool.
+Assuming your Memcached relationship is named `cache`, the host name and port number obtained from `PLATFORM_RELATIONSHIPS` would be `cache.internal` and `11211`.
+Open an [SSH session](/development/ssh.md) and access the Memcached server as follows:

 ```bash
 netcat cache.internal 11211